Nutrition plays a big role in helping you transform your body – 80% to be exact.

-- Lean or organic meat (pork, goat, lamb, veal, rabbit, deer)
+- Lean or organic meat (beef, pork, goat, lamb, veal, rabbit, deer)

 - Eggs (preferably organic)

-- Fatty fish like salmon, herring, trout, mackerel, and anchovies – great sources of Omega-3
+- Fatty fish (salmon, herring, trout, mackerel, anchovies)

 - Coconut oil and extra virgin olive oil

-If you don’t like fish, consider either eating more chia, walnuts, flax, or taking fish oil as a supplement to ensure you get enough Omega-3 fatty acids.
+If you don’t like fish, consider either eating more chia seeds, walnuts, flaxseed or taking a fish oil supplement to ensure you get enough omega-3 fatty acids (which our bodies require).